KevinRnbrg/mp3-converter/README.md

 ## Setup

 1. Clone this repository
-2. Create and activate a virtual environment: `venv\Scripts\activate`.
+2. Create a virtual environment with `python -m venv venv` and activate it with `venv\Scripts\activate`.
-3. Install dependencies: `pip install -r requirements.txt`.
+4. Install dependencies: `pip install -r requirements.txt`.

 ## Usage